muesli/crunchy/README.md

 Detects:
  - Empty passwords: `ErrEmpty`
  - Too short passwords: `ErrTooShort`
- - Too few different characters, like "abcddd": `ErrTooFewChars`
+ - Too few different characters, like "aabbccdd": `ErrTooFewChars`
- - Systematic passwords, like "abcdef" or "654321": `ErrTooSystematic`
+ - Systematic passwords, like "abcdefgh" or "87654321": `ErrTooSystematic`
  - Passwords from a dictionary / wordlist: `ErrDictionary`
- - Mangled / reversed passwords like "p@ssw0rd" or "drowssap": `ErrMangledDictionary`
+ - Mangled / reversed passwords, like "p@ssw0rd" or "drowssap": `ErrMangledDictionary`

 Your system dictionaries from /usr/share/dict will be indexed.
 If no dictionaries were found, crunchy only relies on the regular sanity checks (ErrEmpty, ErrTooShort and ErrTooSystematic).
 On Ubuntu it is recommended to install the wordlists